srp-mx/parallel-tsp/README.md

 help
 ```

-There are 9 commands, all of which admit either 0 or 1 argument:
+There are 10 commands, all of which admit either 0 or 1 argument:
 - `help` Shows a help dialogue.
 - `problem` Loads a problem in `code/data/tsp/*.tsp`.
 - `solver` Loads a solver, unloading the one active beforehand.
 - `iterations` Sets the maximum number of iterations per execution.
 - `executions` Sets the number of executions from scratch.
 - `cutoff` Sets the solution cost cutoff.
+- `parallelism` Sets the amount of parallel "units" to use.
 - `config` Shows the current configuration to launch the solver with.
 - `exit` Exits the program, also doable with `ctrl-D`.
 - `run` Executes the solver with the current configuration.